What Does It Mean to Get Fired?

 3. Getting assigned impossible assignments

-Getting fired means that an employee’s job is terminated for reasons such as poor work performance and unethical behavior such as stealing company equipment.
-However, an employer can fire workers without any valid reason, especially if they’re at-will employees.
+Getting fired means that an employee’s job is terminated for reasons such as poor work performance or unethical behavior such as stealing company equipment.
+However, an employer can fire workers without any valid reason if they’re at-will employees.
 That said, there are some warning signs that show one is on the verge of getting fired.
 They include receiving negative feedback on performance, getting passed up on assignments, and being tasked with impossible projects.

 CFI is the official provider of the Financial Modeling and Valuation Analyst (FMVA)™ certification program, designed to transform anyone into a world-class financial analyst.